Firehed/perkfolio-website/pages/privacy.md

 All user-provided data is stored **locally on your device** or synced using **Apple’s iCloud services (CloudKit)**.
 This data is not accessible to developers and is not transmitted to any external servers.
-Learn more about how Apple protects iCloud data <a href="https://support.apple.com/en-us/102651">here</a>.
+Learn more about how Apple protects iCloud data [here](https://support.apple.com/en-us/102651).

 The app collects **anonymous usage statistics**, such as how often the app is opened or when certain features are viewed, in order to help improve the product.
 These metrics **do not** include any personal information, identifiers, or device/IP addresses.